EngBioNUS/BMSSlib/RUN.md

 ## To Run Example File
 - To get started, at Spyder, File --> Open to browse and open the example file (__*Example_InducibleSystem, Example_ConstitutiveSystem, or Example_LogicGatesSystem*__) in .py located in the __BMSSlib-master/Examples/InputData__ folder.
 Select the file based on your system of interest.
 - Click on the green Run button to execute the example file without modification.
 - Proper comments have been included in each of the example file.
-Refer to the User Manual for more detailed guidelines.
+Refer to the given *BMSS_User_Manual.pdf* for more detailed guidelines.
-- The running model and the Sum Squared Error (SSE) followed by the type of optimizer (Global or Local) will be shown at the console while the program is running.
+- The running model and the Sum Squared Error (SSE) followed by the type of optimizer (Global or Local) will be listed and continuously updated at the IPython console while the program is running.
 - After the run has completed, users will be prompted to insert either yes or no to export the model simulation data file (.csv).
 - Next, users will be asked to insert yes or no to set and visualize the corresponding SBOL-compliant gene circuit diagram.
-- The resulting sample circuits for each of the example files can be seen at the [GitHub Examples] folder.
+- The preview of the resulting sample circuits for each of the example files can be seen at the [GitHub Examples] folder.
+- All the output files will be exported to the __BMSSlib-master/Examples/Results__ folder (There will be a total of three files named according to the Year-Month-Day-hour-minute the time the run is completed: .txt lists

 ### The Output Specifications for the Example Files (to be inserted when prompted at console):